KDE/digikam-doc/main_window/people_view.rst

 If you’re not just photographing machines or stars, Face Management could be a useful feature for you (even machines might have a human operator).
 In digiKam, this feature involves two main tasks: **Face Detection** and **Face Recognition**.

-The face management workflow helps you identify and recognize people in your photos by using deep-learning neural networks. **Face Detection** identifies faces in your images, which is a necessary step before recognition. **Face Recognition** then automatically identifies people in your photos, but it requires initial training by labeling a few detected faces with the corresponding names.
+The face management workflow helps you identify and recognize people in your photos by using deep-learning neural networks. **Face Detection** identifies whose face appears in your images, which is a necessary step before recognition. **Face Recognition** then automatically identifies people in your photos, but it requires initial training by labeling a few detected faces with the corresponding names.

 .. important::